 ebay.com/usr/username

-Replace "username" with the name you want to search for and visit that URL in your browser.
-For example, to search for the eBay username "vintagevaultco," go to ebay.com/usr/vintagevaultco.
+Replace "username" with the name you want to find and open it in a browser.
+To look up "vintagevaultco," go to ebay.com/usr/vintagevaultco.

 Method 2: eBay Advanced Search (Find Sellers)

-To find an eBay Store by name: On the same Advanced Search page, click "Find Stores" in the left sidebar.
-Enter the store name to search for it directly.
+To find an eBay Store by name: On the same page, click "Find Stores" in the left sidebar and search directly by store name.

 Method 3: eBay Feedback Forum Member Search

-- Enter the username you want to search for
+2. Enter the username you want to find

 Method 4: Search Multiple Platforms at Once

-If you're not just searching eBay but also need to check the same username on Poshmark, Depop, Etsy, and other selling platforms, Username Inspector handles all of them at once:
+If you need to check the same username across eBay, Poshmark, Depop, Etsy, and other selling platforms, Username Inspector handles all of them in one pass:

-- Click each generated link to check the profile
+5. Click each link to check the profile

 eBay Username vs. eBay Store Name

-- Username (User ID) — Your account identifier.
-Appears in your profile URL (
+• Username (User ID) — Your account login name.
+Shows up in your profile URL (ebay.com/usr/username).
+Every account has one.

-ebay.com/usr/username).
-Required for all accounts. - Store name — The name of your eBay Store.
-Only applies if you subscribe to an eBay Store plan.
-Appears at
+• Store name — The name of your eBay Store, if you subscribe to a Store plan.
+Shows up at ebay.com/str/storename.

-- The user deleted their account — eBay eventually releases usernames from closed accounts, but the timing is unpredictable.
+2. The account was closed — eBay eventually releases usernames from deleted accounts, but there's no predictable timeline.

-- You misspelled the username — Double-check the spelling. eBay usernames are not case-sensitive, so capitalization doesn't matter, but every character has to be correct.
+3. You misspelled it — eBay usernames aren't case-sensitive, but every other character has to be exact.

-If you're trying to find a specific seller and the username search fails, try searching for them by their Store name or by searching for a specific item you know they've listed.
+If you're tracking down a specific seller and the name search fails, try their store name instead, or search for a listing you know they had.

-Keep it under 15 characters. eBay allows up to 64, but Poshmark caps usernames at 15.
-If you want the same name across all selling platforms, shorter is better.
-See our platform-by-platform username rules guide for every platform's limits.
+Keep it under 15 characters. eBay lets you go up to 64, but Poshmark caps at 15.
+If you want the same name on every platform, shorter matters.
+The platform-by-platform username rules guide has every limit in one place.

-Don't include "eBay" in the name. eBay rejects any username containing the word "eBay."
-It's also a bad idea to include any platform name — "PoshFinds" looks strange on eBay, and "eBayDeals" would look strange everywhere else.
+Don't put "eBay" in the name. eBay will reject it.
+Platform names in general are a bad call — "PoshFinds" looks odd on eBay, and "eBayDeals" looks odd everywhere else.

 Frequently Asked Questions